dinhhieu110/jobhub/README.md

 **Database:** Json-Server for api simulations

 ## 🔧 Features

-- ✅ User authentication and role-based access (Job Seekers & Employers)
+- ✅ Responsive, clean UI with TailwindCSS
-- ✅ Post, edit, and delete job listings (Employer role)
+- ✅ Post, edit, and delete job listings
 - ✅ Browse and search jobs by title, location, company, or category
-- ✅ Apply to jobs with uploaded CVs (PDF or DOCX)
-- ✅ Employer dashboard to manage applications and view applicant details
-- ✅ Job seeker dashboard to manage applied jobs and CVs
-- ✅ Responsive, clean UI with TailwindCSS
-- ✅ Secure backend API with JWT

 ## 📦 Installation & Setup

 ### 🔹 Frontend